google/codeworld/web/help/GuideUnit1.md

     More on that later!

-Each of these lines is an **equation**, which says that two expressions are *equal*, or have the same value.
-In math, you use equations in many ways, but in CodeWorld they are used specifically to *define variables*.
+Each of these is a type of **equation**, which says assign the value on the right to the name on the left.
+You have seen this type of equation in math, often with variables x and y.
+For example, in math, you might see x=10 and y=20.

 When you define a variable, you can use it in the rest of your code.